 - Strain energy contributed from the surrounding strata

-The Factors That Sigra Use to Assess Outburst Propensity Therefore Include the Following:
+The Factors That Sigra Uses to Assess Outburst Propensity Therefore Includes:

 - Stress within the coal and surrounding strata